LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/logtalk_load_2.rst.txt

 Logtalk source file extension and then a Prolog source file extension.
 If that fails, the compiler tries to use the file name as-is.
-For a description of the available compiler flags, please consult the :ref:`programming_flags` section in the User
+For a description of the available compiler flags, please consult the :ref:`programming_flags` section in the User Manual.
-Manual.
 Source file paths can be absolute, relative to the current directory, or use library notation.

 When this predicate is called from the top-level, relative source file paths are resolved using the current working directory.
-When the calls are made from a source file, relative source file paths are resolved by default using the source file directory (unless a ``relative_to/1`` flag is passed).
+When the calls are made from a source file, relative source file paths are resolved by default using the source file directory (unless a :ref:`relative_to <flag_relative_to>` flag is passed).

 Note that only the errors related to problems in the predicate argument are listed below.
 This predicate fails when errors are found during